k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 The Editor panel has a navigation bar above its contents called [Breadcrumbs](https://en.wikipedia.org/wiki/Breadcrumb_(navigation)).
 It shows the current location and allows you to quickly navigate between folders, files, and symbols.

-Breadcrumbs always show the file path and if the current file type has language support for symbols, the symbol path up to the cursor position.
+Breadcrumbs always show the file path.
+If the current file type has language support for symbols, the symbol path is also shown up to the cursor position.
 For example, Java files will be signed with Java icon near by their name.